Kuriseteru0/FireApp/README.md

 ## Notes

 - This README focuses on the mapping functionality.
-Other features such as the charts have been temporarily disregarded.
+Other features have been temporarily disabled.
-- Ensure that the required static assets (like `fireincident.png` and `firetruck.png`) are available in the appropriate `static/img` directory.
+- The required static assets (like `fireincident.png` and `firetruck.png`) are available in the appropriate `static/img` directory.